 Gifts of real estate, although sometimes complicated, can be beneficial to Trinity.
 The College will evaluate gifts of real estate, giving deliberate consideration to issues such as environmental concerns, hazardous waste, retained life interest, use or marketability, and maintenance.
-Please contact the Eve Forbes in the Office of Planned Giving for additional information.
+Please contact the Linda Minoff in the Office of Planned Giving for additional information.

 Other Kinds of Assets

 Assets such as stock options, pension plans, copyrights, life insurance policies, and royalties may be appropriate gifts to Trinity.
-To determine whether such a gift is possible, contact the Eve Forbes
+To determine whether such a gift is possible, contact the Linda Minoff

 in the Office of Planned Giving.